rajnikant-yadav/Interview_Preparation/MySql/rdbmsBasic.md

 ## ER (Entity Relationship) Diagram in DBMS
 An Entity-Relationship (ER) diagram is a graphical representation of the entities and their relationships in a database.
 It is a way to visualize the structure of a database and how the different entities are related to each other.

 ER diagrams are used by database designers to plan and design databases.
-They are also used by developers to understand the structure of a database and to write code to interact with it.<b>
+They are also used by developers to understand the structure of a database and to write code to interact with it.<br>

-**Here are the three basic components of an ER diagram:**
+#### Here are the three basic components of an ER diagram

 **Entities:** Entities are the main objects in a database.
 They represent real-world objects, such as people, places, or things.
 Entities are represented by rectangles in an ER diagram. <br>